 The iPhone SE (2022) connects to 5G networks, although it doesn’t support mmWave signals.
 I’ve had no issues with connectivity (whether it’s Wi-Fi, 4G, or 5G), and call quality is excellent.
 The phone’s Bluetooth is strong and reliable, and it connects instantly to Apple headphones using a quick and simple system where the phone knows when a device is nearby.
 It makes living with the phone very convenient, as does the software and overall performance.

 There’s no way around one simple fact: The iPhone SE (2022)’s battery is just too small to keep up with the A15 Bionic chip.
 It’s by far the biggest consideration for potential buyers.
-If you need the phone to last an entire day with higher than average use (meaning apps, video, games, photos, and calls, mostly on 4G or 5G), then the iPhone SE (2022) isn’t going to last.
+If you need the phone to last an entire day with higher than average use (meaning apps, video, games, photos, and calls, mostly on 4G or 5G), then the iPhone SE (2022) isn’t going to keep up.
 Games can rob the battery of 20% in less than an hour, and even with moderate use on Wi-Fi, don’t expect any more than a day from the iPhone SE’s battery.

 You don’t get a charger in the box, and the phone supports up to 20W wired charging.
 Apple says its own compatible chargers top the battery up to 50% in 30 minutes, but you’re going to need up to 75 minutes for a full charge.
 There is wireless charging using the Qi standard, but no MagSafe, and wireless charging runs more slowly than the wired charging.